Colombia’s ex-Davis Cup captain suspended for taking payoffs

 Tobon was also ordered to pay $6,000 for the money he received from the sale of the wild cards.

-Tobon has coached some of Colombia’s best players, including Nicolas Massu, Alejandro Falla, and Santiago Giraldo.
+Tobon has coached some of Colombia’s best players, including Nicolas Massu of Chile, Alejandro Falla, and Santiago Giraldo.

 More AP Tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports